 7 December 2017

 West System International (WSI) has announced that it will be running a series of live demonstrations covering the use of WEST SYSTEM Epoxy Products at London Boat Show 2018.
-As well these demonstrations, visitors to stand CMP.22.EL will be able to discuss their projects face to face with WSI’s technical experts and gain advice on the use of epoxy for boat building, repair and maintenance in addition to using epoxy to construct composites structures.
+As well these demonstrations, visitors to stand LB090 will be able to discuss their projects face to face with WSI’s technical experts and gain advice on the use of epoxy for boat building, repair and maintenance in addition to using epoxy to construct composites structures.

 The live demonstrations, showing visitors how to get the most from their epoxy products, will be held at 12:00 and 14:30 each day.